Jump to:

 Impaired mobility is relative decrease in ability to ambulate and transfer from surfaces and commonly occurs after hip surgery.

 Non-progression with therapy is an unfortunate occurrence in rehab facilities.
 Etiologies for non-progression include: 1) poor patient cooperation due to personality traits, psychological or cognitive issues; 2) reaching maximum currently achievable functional state; 3) worsening medical condition; 4) pain; 5) insomnia; 6) fatigue; and 7) patient’s family factors.
-Unless the patient has reached his or her functional improvement plateau underlying etiologies need to be investigated not only to facilitate patients’ rehabilitative course, but also to assess if there is an underlying subclinical medical condition that is now starting to resurface.
-If non-progression etiologies have been sufficiently investigated and patient persistently fails to improve from therapies it becomes difficult to justify patient’s stay on IRF without measurable functional gain and it may be time to consider continuing rehabilitative services at a different level of care, transfer to subacute rehabilitation or home with outpatient therapy regimen.
+Unless the patient has reached his or her functional improvement plateau underlying etiologies need to be investigated not only to facilitate patients’ rehabilitative course, but also to assess if there is an underlying subclinical medical condition that is now starting to surface.
+If non-progression etiologies have been sufficiently investigated and patient persistently fails to improve from therapies, it becomes difficult to justify patient’s stay on IRF.
+Without measurable functional gain it may be time to consider continuing rehabilitative services at a different level of care, transfer to subacute rehabilitation or home with outpatient therapy regimen.

 References